Textualize/textual/docs/widgets/text_area.md

 If you're building functionality on top of `TextArea`, it may be useful to inspect the `navigator` and `wrapped_document` attributes.

-- `navigator` is a `DocumentNavigator` instance.
-It can give us general information about the cursor's location within a document, as well as where the cursor will move to when certain actions are performed.
+- `navigator` is a [`DocumentNavigator`][textual.widgets.text_area.DocumentNavigator] instance which can give us general information about the cursor's location within a document, as well as where the cursor will move to when certain actions are performed.
-- `wrapped_document` is a `WrappedDocument` it can be used to convert document locations to visual locations, taking wrapping into account.
+- `wrapped_document` is a [`WrappedDocument`][textual.widgets.text_area.WrappedDocument] instance which can be used to convert document locations to visual locations, taking wrapping into account.
 It also offers a variety of other convenience methods and properties.

 A detailed view of these classes is out of scope, but do note that a lot of the functionality of `TextArea` exists within them, so inspecting them could be worthwhile.